 - Rinse your mouth.
 Rinse with an antibacterial mouthwash to make sure that all food particles and bacteria are rinsed away from the implant.

-- Use oral irrigator.
-You can ask the dentist for a recommended oral irrigator that you can use at home, which is a dental device that can remove plaque and food debris through the use of high pressure water.
+- Use an oral irrigator.
+You can ask the dentist for a recommended oral irrigator that you can use at home, which is a dental device that can remove plaque and food debris through the use of high-pressure water.

 - Visit a dental clinic.
 Regular dental checkups are necessary for professional cleanings, to detect any dental problems, and so your dentist can monitor the status of your implants.